archive_junta.py, the Fascist-Tweet-Archiving Script

 Were all of the tweets I can see on the Internet Archive for these accounts saved by your script?

-No. Anyone can save a web page to the Internet Archive at any time, and I am certainly not the only person who has decided to have the Internet Archive save copies of (some of) Trump's tweets.
+No. Anyone can save a web page to the Internet Archive at any time, and I am certainly not the only person who has decided to have the Internet Archive save copies of (some of) the junta's tweets.
 (Though, to the best of my knowledge, I am the first to think that doing so systematically is a good idea.)

 How does it work?